-Food Systems and Nutrition Evidence Gap Map
+Food Systems and Nutrition Evidence and Gap Map

 Food systems are crucial to achieving most of the 17 Sustainable Development Goals (SDGs), as well as multiple other goals and commitments, such as those on climate change.
 What we need is science-driven food transformation and research will continue to play a vital role in this.
-By providing an overview of the literature relating food systems interventions to food security and nutrition outcomes, 3ie aims to address the challenges of malnutrition and food insecurity in low- and middle-income countries.
-Our Food Systems and Nutrition Evidence Gap Map (EGM) shows where evidence is available and where new research is needed to fill evidence gaps regarding the impacts of food systems interventions.
+3ie has been engaging in its ambitious living evidence-mapping process for three years.
+The project has now been extended for an additional year and will continue through March 2024.
+Our first living evidence and gap map (E&GM) includes the largest collection of impact evaluations and systematic reviews on food systems interventions in low- and middle-income countries.
+Our Food Systems and Nutrition Evidence E&GM shows where evidence is available and where new research is needed to fill evidence gaps regarding the impacts of food systems interventions.

 Making sense of a vast and growing literature